 Challenge is a 32-bit big-endian integer.
 The other fields are node B's flags, creation and full node name, similar to the send_name message.
+Any extra data after the node Name must be accepted and ignored.

-4B) send_complement/recv_complement
+$4B) \verb| send_complement/recv_complement|$

-The complement message, from A to B, is only sent if node A initially sent an old name message and received back a new challenge message from node B. It contains complementary information missing in the initial old name message from node A.
+The complement message, from A to B, is only sent if node A initially sent an old name message.
+It contains complementary information missing in the initial old name message from node A.